 An 11.355 kg stone ~18 cm in diameter fell in Equatoria, South Sudan, at 7:00 in the evening.
 The mass was recovered on the KapoetaNathalani Road.
 The main mass currently resides with the Sudan Geological Survey in Khartoum.

 In a study of regolithic howardites conducted by Cartwright et al. (2013), it was concluded that noble gas analysis is the most important indicator among those used for determining a regolithic origin.
-They resolved two trends that exist among regolithic howardites: 1) the presence of a trapped solar wind or fractionated solar wind noble gas component, and/or 2) the presence of a planetary noble gas component (such as the dominant Q-gases or the exotic HL-noble gases), known to be associated with xenolithic carbonaceous chondrite clasts; the presence of only cosmogenic noble gases is not prognostic of a regolithic origin.
+They resolved two trends that exist among regolithic howardites: 1) the presence of a trapped solar wind or fractionated solar wind noble gas component, and/or 2) the presence of a planetary noble gas component (such as the dominant Q-type or the exotic HL-type primordial noble gases) known to be associated with xenolithic carbonaceous chondrite clasts.
+The presence of only cosmogenic noble gases in howardites is not prognostic of a regolithic origin.

 Studies of orthopyroxene crystals from selected howardites indicate a magnesium concentration in Kapoeta consistent with that of diogenites (Domeneghetti et al., 2000, 2004).
 The presence of exsolved augite, along with a slow cooling rate, suggests an origin of Kapoeta within a deep, plutonic, diogenitic source region, which experienced an ejection by impact.
 A more detailed scenario for the formation of the HED clan can be found on the Millbillillie page.

 The basaltic achondrite group is a complicated one to classify due to the diversity in the structural and mineralogical relationships among its members.
 This group is composed of brecciated and unbrecciated, monomict and polymict eucrites, diogenites, and howardites, and has recently undergone a redefinition.